 How do I Apply?

-You can fill out an application and show income documentation at any recreation center or at the McLaren Lodge Registration Desk.
+You can fill out an application and show income documentation at the McLaren Lodge Registration Desk.
 You will need to provide proof of residency and show documentation verifying your income.
 You will be contacted within 1 week of applying to inform you of your scholarship status.
 Scholarships are not retro-active.

 Only Support Services staff at the McLaren Lodge Registration Desk can approve 50% scholarships.
 For requests over 50%, please call Lillian Bautista, Scholarship Coordinator, at 415-831-2717 for more information.

 1. Residency: Applicants can prove eligibility by providing a picture identification matching the name on a utility bill.

 2. Low Income Determination: Applicants can prove eligibility by providing one of the following documents: